codezero-be/laravel-localized-routes/README.md

 php artisan vendor:publish --provider="CodeZero\LocalizedRoutes\LocalizedRoutesServiceProvider" --tag="config"
 ```

-You will now find a `localize-routes.php` file in the `config` folder.
+You will now find a `localized-routes.php` file in the `config` folder.

 #### Configure Supported Locales